Subscribe to receive updates on Center activities and recent events.

 Jailing for Dollars: The Moral Costs of Privatizing Justice

 Over the past 30 years, the United States has become the world's leader in incarceration with 2.2 million people currently in the nation's prisons or jails.
 Harsher laws and longer sentences have led to an explosive increase in prison over-crowding and economic burdens for state governments; with little evidence of increased public safety.
 Efforts to ease the financial pressures on municipalities have given rise to government contracted for-profit prison companies.
 Once considered a free-market solution to the prison crises, the privatization of incarceration in the U.S. has raised urgent moral questions about the policies and practices of the criminal justice system and the nature and doing of justice.
-For more information, visit here.
+View more information about this event.

 Careers in Ethics: A Panel of Professionals and Ethics and Society Graduates

 On February 7th, the Ethics and Society program organized an exciting panel of outside professionals and Ethics and Society graduates engaged in or pursuing a variety of ethics-related careers.
-Visit here for more information.
+Learn more about our Careers in Ethics panel.

 The American Gun Debate: Trust, Violence and the Eclipse of Reason